Paying a Daily Rate +Trophy Fees is the Norm on an African Safari

 - CITES fees

 - Additional activities such as elephant rides, or trips to town.
 Often these can be added to your package if we set them up prior to your Safari.
+If you take your family with you (which we suggest), then you should consider these options.

 - Medical expenses.